sanuradhag/jira-node-wrapper/README.md

     "issueID": "SCRUM-40"
   }'
 ```
+You can access the api from [http://localhost:3000/](http://localhost:3000/)

-You can access the api from localhost:3000
+You can access the swagger api documentation from [http://localhost:3000/docs/](http://localhost:3000/docs/)